Kevin-Heleodoro/Neo-Tokyo-Lore-Generator/README.md

 -   Handle redirecting to `/` when not connected
 -   Handle failed response from server
 -   Add logging for error handling
+-   Add a back to `/home` button on 404 page
+-   neumorphism for nftcards?
+Open up individual cards for further details?

 ### Backend